We wanted to have a place where we could put all the most fun, interesting and need-to-know facts about the German Shepherd dog breed in general.

 Below is over 100 of the best German Shepherd facts and information we know about that everyone else might like to know!

-(P.S. – we will continue to add to this list so feel free to come back whenever you like for fresh and interesting information)
+[P.S. – we will continue to add to this list as we come across relevant and helpful information and facts, so feel free to come back whenever you like for fresh and interesting information]

 (NOTE: this is a general information guide only, and is not professional advice, or a substitute for professional advice.
 A qualified vet or animal expert is the only person qualified to give you expert advice in regards to your pet/s)